RadBV/codingChallenges/README.md

 # Coding Challenges | Rad's Solutions.
 Here is a collection of all the coding challenges I've completed.
-Currently I have a playground for [Advent of Code](https://adventofcode.com/) challenges, but I'm hoping to expand the challenges to Leetcode, Hackerank and more.
+Currently I have a playground for [Advent of Code](https://adventofcode.com/) challenges, but I'm hoping to expand the challenges to [Leetcode](https://leetcode.com/), [HackerRank](https://www.hackerrank.com/) and more.

  ## Latest completed challenge